doc4d/4d-web-studio/docs/overview.md

 * code & debug in the browser
 * and even edit a data model

 At the end of the road, developers will be able to build complete web business applications using only a web browser and their 4D coding skills.
-There is no Javascript involved.
+There is no JavaScript involved.

 ## Hello, World!